EricHe03/EeveeSpotifyRevivedPublic/README.md

 ![Banner](Images/banner.png?)

-# The original EeveeSpotify repository was disabled due to a [DMCA takedown](https://github.com/github/dmca/blob/master/2025/08/2025-08-14-spotify.md).
-This repository will not contain the IPA packages, as they are most likely the reason for the takedown.

 # EeveeSpotify

+**Updated by Skye - Now supports Spotify 9.1.6!**

 This tweak makes Spotify think you have a Premium subscription, granting free listening, just like Spotilife, and provides some additional features like custom lyrics.

+> [!NOTE]
+> The original EeveeSpotify repository was disabled due to a [DMCA takedown](https://github.com/github/dmca/blob/master/2025/08/2025-08-14-spotify.md).
+This repository will not contain IPA packages in the repo itself.

+## Supported Spotify Versions

+- **Spotify 9.1.0** - Full feature support
+- **Spotify 9.1.6** - Premium patching + native lyrics (limited mode)

 ## How to build an EeveeSpotify IPA using Github actions
 > [!NOTE]